Si, Oui, Hai: Interpreting joy and heartbreak at Tokyo Games

 “When you get four or five interpreters in the room, and they all share at least two or three languages, they automatically switch back and forth,” Ponomarev explained.
 “The conversation starts in one language then quickly switches to another simply because another language is more conducive to talking about a specific topic.”

 For a polyglot, toggling among several language seems more natural than staying in only one, sort of like a musician who plays several instruments.
-He used the example of the German word “shadenfreude,” which means pleasure derived from the misfortune of others.
+He used the example of the German word “schadenfreude,” which means pleasure derived from the misfortune of others.

 “This kind of word exists only in German and it would be difficult to express that concept in English.
 By the same token, there are concepts that exist only in Russia and we don’t convey them very well in any other language.
 To avoid lengthy descriptions, we switch to another language and people will understand instantly.”